jitsi/signal-sidecar/README.md

 ## REST endpoints

+**signal** sidecar is intended to be a single destination for health checks for a signal node.
+To configure a HTTP health check to determine the health of the complete signal node, point the health checker at the `/signal/health` endpoint.

 * `/health` responds with 200 if this sidecar itself is reachable
 * `/signal/health` empty response; code 200 = healthy, 500/503 = broken/unhealthy
 * `/signal/report` json report; code 200 = healthy, 500/503 = broken/unhealthy